Can't Get or Keep an Erection?

 This is why sudden erectile dysfunction in your 20s or 30s is often psychological, particularly if erections are reliable during masturbation but difficult with a partner.

-Porn, Masturbation and Erectile Dysfunction
+Porn, Masturbation and Erection Problems

 Whether pornography causes erectile dysfunction is a controversial topic.
 Men with erectile difficulties may watch more porn or masturbate more — often because these feel less pressured than partnered sex when a difficulty has developed.